 Under California labor law, rest breaks are required for non-exempt employees who work three and a half (3 ½) or more total hours in a day.
 Employees are entitled to a ten (10) minutes of rest period for each four (4) hours, or substantial fraction thereof, worked in a day.10

 If an employer does not allow employees to take meal breaks or rest breaks, the employer will owe the employee one hour’s wages for each break the employee was denied.11

-Employers in California may not require employees to work “off the clock” without compensation.12
+Employers in the state of California may not require employees to work “off the clock” without compensation.12

 Off-the-clock work may include: